-CUL-4Installation of the proposed pipelines and wells has the potential to disturb surface anchaeological materials.Homestead, Well 368, Hines Spring Well 355 and Aberdeen Ditch project sites, pipeline, power line, and well installation shall be monitored by a qualified archaeologist.
-Based on the notified of project constructionDuring constructionLADWP3/1/11No construction on the Homestead, Well 368, or Hines Spring Well 355 projects occurred in 2010.ConstructionSpring Well 355 and Aberdeen Ditch project sites, pipeline, power line, and well installation shall be monitored by a qualified archaeologist.
-Based on the notified of project construction schedules at the Homestead, Well 368, Hines Spring Well 355 and Aberdeen Ditch project sites, and invited to be present during well, power line and pipeline installation on a volunteer basis.Mell 368, Hines Spring the project sites, and invited to be present during well, power line and pipeline installation on a volunteer basis.LADWP3/1/11No construction on the Homestead, Well 368, or Hines Spring Well 355 occurred in 2010.ConstructionNAHC contact list for the project, Native American representatives shall be notified of project construction schedules at the Homestead, Well 368, Hines Spring Well 355 and Aberdeen Ditch project sites, and invited to be present during well, power line and pipeline installation on a volunteer basis.If previously unrecorded cultural resources are encountered during theIf previously unrecorded cultural resources are encountered during theIf previously unrecorded cultural resources are encountered during theIf previously unrecorded cultural resources are encountered during the </th -- project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
+installation of project facilities (wells, pipelines, ditches), the construction crew and/or archaeological monitors shall implement the following measures if there is a discovery of paleontological resources: Stop all construction work within a 50-foot radius of the find until a qualified paleontologist or paleontologicallytrained archaeologist can assess the significance of the find.
+If the discovery is significant or potentially significant, then the following would apply: data recovery and analysis, preparation of a data recovery report or other reports, and accession of recovered fossil material at an accredited paleontological repository (e.g., the University of California's Museum of Paleontology).
+CUL-4 Installation of the proposed pipelines and wells has the potential to disturb surface and subsurface archaeological materials.
+Homestead, Well 368, Hines Spring Well 355 and Aberdeen Ditch At the Homestead, Well 368, Hines Spring Well 355 and Aberdeen Ditch project sites, pipeline, power line, and well installation shall be monitored by a qualified archaeologist.
+Based on the NAHC contact list for the project, Native American representatives shall be notified of project construction schedules at the Homestead, Well 368, Hines Spring Well 355 and Aberdeen Ditch project sites, and invited to be present during well, power line and pipeline installation on a volunteer basis.
+If previously unrecorded cultural resources are encountered during the During construction LADWP 3/1/11 No construction on the Homestead, Well 368, or Hines Spring Well 355 projects occurred in 2010.
+Construction of the Aberdeen Ditch pipeline began in December 2010 and was monitored by a qualified archaeologist from Garcia and Associates.
+Construction was complete in February 2011.
+Native American representatives were notified prior to the construction work, but no representatives participated in monitoring activities.
+No additional cultural or paleontological resources were located during construction.

+project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
 During earthwork necessary for installation of project facilities (wells, pipelines, ditches), the construction crew and/or archaeological monitors shall implement the following measures if there is a discovery of paleontological resources: Stop all construction work within a 50-foot radius of the find until a qualified paleontologist or paleontologically-trained archaeologist can assess the significance of the find.
-If the discovery is significant or potentially significant, then the following would apply: data recovery and analysis, preparation of a data recovery report or other reports, and accession of recovered fossil material at an accredited paleontology).
+If the discovery is significant or potentially significant, then the following would apply: data recovery and analysis, preparation of a data recovery report or other reports, and accession of recovered fossil material at an accredited paleontological repository (e.g., the University of California's Museum of Paleontology).
 CUL-5 Installation of the proposed pipelines and wells has the potential to disturb surface and subsurface archaeological materials.
 If previously unrecorded cultural resources are encountered during the project, all work shall cease within 100 feet of the discovery until the find can be evaluated by a qualified archaeologist.
 During earthwork necessary for installation of project facilities (wells, pipelines, ditches), the construction crew and/or archaeological monitors shall implement the following measures if there is a discovery of paleontological During construction LADWP 3/1/11 No unrecorded cultural or paleontological resources were encountered during installation of the Aberdeen Ditch Pipeline in 2010.
 No other pipelines or wells were installed in 2010.